withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ### _startTimestamp
-*The start timestamp for the fund*
+*The start timestamp for the campaign*

 ```solidity